Curve counting via stable objects in derived categories of Calabi-Yau 4-folds: type invariants for -stable pairs

 In \cite{CL1}, local models are glued in three special cases: \begin{enumerate} \item when $M_{\omega}(v)$ consists of locally free sheaves only; \item when $M_{\omega}(v)$ is smooth; \item when $M_{\omega}(v)$ is a shifted cotangent bundle of a derived smooth scheme. \end{enumerate} And the corresponding virtual classes are constructed using either gauge theory or algebro-geometric perfect obstruction theory.

-The general gluing construction is due to Borisov-Joyce \cite{BJ}\,\footnote{One needs to assume that $M_{\omega}(v)$ can be given a $(-2)$-shifted symplectic structure as in Claim 3.29 \cite{BJ} to apply their constructions.}, based on Pantev-T\"{o}en-Vaqui\'{e}-Vezzosi's theory of shifted symplectic geometry \cite{PTVV} and Joyce's theory of derived $C^{\infty}$-geometry.
+The general gluing construction is due to Borisov-Joyce \cite{BJ} (one needs to assume that $M_{\omega}(v)$ can be given a $(-2)$-shifted symplectic structure as in Claim 3.29 \cite{BJ} to apply their constructions.
+For the $Z_t$-stable pairs case, we show this can be done in Lemma \ref{exist of -2 str}), based on Pantev-T\"{o}en-Vaqui\'{e}-Vezzosi's theory of shifted symplectic geometry \cite{PTVV} and Joyce's theory of derived $C^{\infty}$-geometry.
 The corresponding virtual class is constructed using Joyce's D-manifold theory (a machinery similar to Fukaya-Oh-Ohta-Ono's theory of Kuranishi space structures used in defining Lagrangian Floer theory).

 In this paper, all computations and examples will only involve the virtual class constructions in situations (2), (3), mentioned above.
 We briefly review them as follows: \begin{itemize} \item When $M_{\omega}(v)$ is smooth, the obstruction sheaf $Ob\to M_{\omega}(v)$ is a vector bundle endowed with a quadratic form $Q$ via Serre duality.
 Then the $\DT_4$ virtual class is given by